Chloroplast: Green algal derived chloroplasts

-Green algae have been taken up by the euglenids, chlorarachniophytes, a lineage of dinoflagellates, and possibly the ancestor of the CASH lineage (cryptomonads, alveolates, stramenopiles and haptophytes) in three or four separate engulfments.
-Many green algal derived chloroplasts contain pyrenoids, but unlike chloroplasts in their green algal ancestors, storage product collects in granules outside the chloroplast.
+Green algae have been taken up by many groups in three or four separate events.
+Primarily, secondary chloroplasts derived from green algae are in the euglenoids and chlorarachniophytes.
+They are also found in one lineage of dinoflagellates and possibly the ancestor of the CASH lineage (cryptomonads, alveolates, stramenopiles and haptophytes) Many green algal derived chloroplasts contain pyrenoids, but unlike chloroplasts in their green algal ancestors, storage product collects in granules outside the chloroplast.

 Euglenophytes

-Euglenophytes are a group of common flagellated protists that contain chloroplasts derived from a green alga.
-Euglenophyte chloroplasts have three membranes—it is thought that the membrane of the primary endosymbiont was lost, leaving the cyanobacterial membranes, and the secondary host's phagosomal membrane.
+The euglenophytes are a group of common flagellated protists that contain chloroplasts derived from a green alga.
+Euglenophytes are the only group outside Diaphoretickes that have chloroplasts without performing kleptoplasty.
+Euglenophyte chloroplasts have three membranes.
+It is thought that the membrane of the primary endosymbiont host was lost (e.g. the green algal membrane), leaving the two cyanobacterial membranes and the secondary host's phagosomal membrane.
 Euglenophyte chloroplasts have a pyrenoid and thylakoids stacked in groups of three.
-Photosynthetic product is stored in the form of paramylon, which is contained in membrane-bound granules in the cytoplasm of the euglenophyte.
+The carbon fixed through photosynthesis is stored in the form of paramylon, which is contained in membrane-bound granules in the cytoplasm of the euglenophyte.

 Chlorarachniophytes

 Chlorarachniophytes are a rare group of organisms that also contain chloroplasts derived from green algae, though their story is more complicated than that of the euglenophytes.
 The ancestor of chlorarachniophytes is thought to have been a eukaryote with a red algal derived chloroplast.
 It is then thought to have lost its first red algal chloroplast, and later engulfed a green alga, giving it its second, green algal derived chloroplast.

 Chlorarachniophyte chloroplasts are bounded by four membranes, except near the cell membrane, where the chloroplast membranes fuse into a double membrane.
 Their thylakoids are arranged in loose stacks of three.
 Chlorarachniophytes have a form of polysaccharide called chrysolaminarin, which they store in the cytoplasm, often collected around the chloroplast pyrenoid, which bulges into the cytoplasm.

-Chlorarachniophyte chloroplasts are notable because the green alga they are derived from has not been completely broken down—its nucleus still persists as a nucleomorph found between the second and third chloroplast membranes—the periplastid space, which corresponds to the green alga's cytoplasm.
+Chlorarachniophyte chloroplasts are notable because the green alga they are derived from has not been completely broken down—its nucleus still persists as a nucleomorph found between the second and third chloroplast membranes—the periplasmic space, which corresponds to the green alga's cytoplasm.

-Prasinophyte-derived dinophyte chloroplast
+Prasinophyte-derived chloroplast

-Lepidodinium viride and its close relatives are dinophytes (see below) that lost their original peridinin chloroplast and replaced it with a green algal derived chloroplast (more specifically, a prasinophyte).
-Lepidodinium is the only dinophyte that has a chloroplast that's not from the rhodoplast lineage.
+Dinoflagellates in the genus Lepidodinium have lost their original peridinin chloroplast and replaced it with a green algal derived chloroplast (more specifically, a prasinophyte).
+Lepidodinium is the only dinoflagellate that has a chloroplast that's not from the rhodoplast lineage.
 The chloroplast is surrounded by two membranes and has no nucleomorph—all the nucleomorph genes have been transferred to the dinophyte nucleus.
 The endosymbiotic event that led to this chloroplast was serial secondary endosymbiosis rather than tertiary endosymbiosis—the endosymbiont was a green alga containing a primary chloroplast (making a secondary chloroplast).